-10) Procedures Performed on the District's Ethics:
+10. Procedures Performed on the District's Ethics:

-- A. Using the 5 selected employees/officials from procedure #9 under "Procedures Performed on the District's Payroll and Personnel", obtain ethics compliance documentation from management and: - i.
-Observe that the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period as required by R.S.
-42:1170.
+A. Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #9A obtain ethics documentation from management, and i.
+Observe whether the documentation demonstrates that each employee/official completed one hour of ethics training during the calendar year as required by R.S.
+42:1170; and Performance: Prior year testing resulted in no exceptions related to ethics.
+Therefore, testing not required in the current year.